soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 getStructureString (Structure str) = str
 ```

-Using the types we created, we can change the HTML functions we defined before,
+Using the types we created, we can change the HTML functions we've defined before,
 namely `html_`, `body_`, `p_`, etc, to operate on these types instead of `String`s.

 But first let's meet another operator that will make our code more concise.